 - Negligence, such as careless driving or mislabeled packaging in the case of a company

 - Intentional attack, assault or battery on another person

 - Causing a death in the act of another crime

 A wrongful death suit is a civil suit that can be brought against an individual even if they are already being pursued criminally in the same matter.
 Additionally, a wrongful death suit is one of the only ways that a company can be held responsible and liable for negligence or product defects that cause a death.
 This type of tort claim is an important incentive for companies to act with greater care with regard to potentially hazardous products and services.

 It isn’t always clear who is at fault in cases where multiple companies are involved.
-Phoenix wrongful death attorney Lew Moore will advise whether you have a legitimate wrongful death case.
+Phoenix wrongful death law firm Moore Injury Law will advise whether you have a legitimate wrongful death case.

 Phoenix Wrongful Death Lawyer

 Losing a loved one is always difficult, even if it was expected.
 When the death of a family member is unexpected, such as in a car accident, accidental drug overdose, or just being at the wrong place at the wrong time, it can leave a family in shock and disbelief.
 Being unprepared for the death of anyone in your family brings about its own hardships and grief, especially if it was a major provider in the family or, worse, a child.